uhppoted/uhppoted-app-s3/README.md

 ### `store-acl`

 Fetches the cards stored in the configured UHPPOTE controllers, creates a matching ACL file from the UHPPOTED controller configuration and uploads it to an AWS S3 bucket (or other URL).
 Intended for use in a `cron` task that routinely audits the cards stored on the controllers against an authoritative source.
-The ACL file is a `.tar.gz` or `.zip' archive and contains the following two files:
+The ACL file is a `.tar.gz` or `.zip` archive and contains the following two files:
 - `uhppoted.acl`
 - `signature`